WasteCare Corporation - Trash Compactors, Balers, Recycling Equipment, Waste Equipment and Related Products

 Waste Reduction Tips

-Approach waste reduction in the “lean” way of thinking.
+Approach waste reduction with a “lean” viewpoint.
 Many manufacturing facilities are familiar with the “lean manufacturing” or “lean production” approach to business.
 Looking at a waste reduction program for a manufacturing facility the same way gives you a head start.
 The difference between the approach to a similar waste program is not the goal but the key start to achieving it.

-• Call the local university engineers to help get started.
+• 5.
+Engage the help of not only local recycling coordinators but also nearby colleges and universities who may be interested in Waste and Recycling related school projects.
 Recently in Ann Arbor, Michigan owners of small and mid-size manufacturing facilities were offered pro-bono work by University of Michigan student engineers.
 These engineers gave free consulting on how to improve efficiency, create less waste and gain higher profits.
-So what are you waiting for?
-Give the college near you a call and see if their engineering department’s graduate students are interested in using your site for a master thesis?
-The benefits could be great all at a low cost.
+You never know when graduate students near you are interested in using your site for a master thesis.

 Again, recycling and manufacturing programs can seem daunting to implement but the benefits to business and the environment as well as huge cost savings through government incentives and general bottom line gains are well worth the effort.